Donaldson-Thomas Invariants of 2-Dimensional sheaves inside threefolds and modular forms: Threefolds fibered over curves

-The result follows by applying the functor $R\pi_{\mathcal{M}_0*}$ and then truncating the last sequence above.
-Note that after applying $R\pi_{\mathcal{M}_0*}$ to \eqref{triang} the terms of the resulting exact triangle from left to right are respectively concentrated in degrees $[0,2]$, $[0,3]$, and $[1,3]$.
+The result follows by applying $Rp_{*}$ and truncating the resulting exact triangle.
+Note that after applying $Rp_{*}$ to \eqref{triang} the terms of the resulting exact triangle from left to right are respectively concentrated in degrees $[0,2]$, $[0,3]$, and $[1,3]$.
 Moreover, the $0$th cohomologies of the first two terms, and the $3$rd cohomologies of the last two terms are isomorphic.
 As a result, after truncation we still get an exact triangle. \end{proof}